gravitational/teleport/docs/4.3/architecture/proxy.md

    node's IP address:

     * Use DNS to resolve the name requested by the client.
-    * Asks the Auth Server if there is a Node registered with this `nodename`.
+    * Asks the Auth Service if there is a Node registered with this `nodename`.
-    * Asks the Auth Server to find a node (or nodes) with a label that matches the requested name.
+    * Asks the Auth Service to find a node (or nodes) with a label that matches the requested name.

 2. If the node is located, the Proxy establishes an SSH connection to the